Google Energy: Operations

 By 2007 Google had invested a substantial amount of money in wind, solar, solar thermal, and geothermal projects, including a 1.6 MW solar installation pilot project at its headquarters.
 In 2010 Google Energy made its first investment in a renewable-energy project, putting up US$38.8 million for two wind farms in North Dakota.
 The company announced that the two locations will generate 169.5 MW of power, or enough to supply 55,000 homes.
 The farms, which were developed by NextEra Energy Resources, will reduce fossil fuel use in the region.
 NextEra Energy Resources sold Google a twenty percent stake in the project in order to get funding for project development.
 In addition, on July 30, 2010, Google Energy agreed to purchase 114 MW of Iowa wind energy from NextEra Energy at a fixed rate for 20 years.
 The corporation plans to primarily use the electricity for Google's data centers, but it may also be sold on the open market.

-In 2010 Google Energy, together with a group of other investors, announced a plan to build the Atlantic Wind Connection, an undersea cable off the Atlantic coast to connect future offshore wind farms with on-shore transmission grids.
+In 2010 Google Energy, together with a group of other investors, announced a plan to build the Atlantic Wind Connection, an undersea cable off the Atlantic coast to connect future offshore wind farms with on-shore transmission grids.The project ran into financial issues as the low cost of natural gas made large scale offshore wind uncompetitive.

 In April 2011, Google extended its partnership with NextEra by signing a 20-year power purchase agreement (PPA) for its Minco II Wind Energy Center.
 As of 2011, the 100.8-megawatt wind farm is being developed in the Grady and Caddo counties near Minco.

 Google invested two rounds in SolarCity, $280 million in 2011 and $300 million in 2015.

 On September 17, 2013, the corporation announced its plan to purchase all of the electricity produced by the 240-megawatt Happy Hereford wind farm that will be located near Amarillo, Texas, US upon the completion of the farm's construction.
 Purchased from the wind farms owners Chermac Energy, Google Energy will sell the electricity from Happy Hereford into the wholesale market in Oklahoma, the location of one of its data centers.

 As of 2016, Google has power purchase agreements for 2,600 MW.